pirafrank/Jekyll-Blue/README.md

   - Sort posts by date or by category
 - Automatic urls creation with redirect to enabled social networks
   - e.g. yourwebsite.com/twitter automatically redirects to your twitter account, yourwebsite.com/facebook to your facebook profile, and so on.
 Just you set up your social networks in _config.yml file
+- Email obfuscation, so you don't get spam (yay!).
+  - *BONUS:* your email is displayed correctly
+  - ```mailto``` link works
+  - mobile is supported
+  - ..and it's easy to use, too.
+Please read how to use it below.
 - Reach all articles of the same category of the post you're reading with a single click
 - CSS class to support tablets and similar-sized screens
 - Responsive support for videos (HTML5, embedded, YouTube and Vimeo)